Servings: 2 1/2 dozen cookies serving(s)

 Biscotti seem like the ideal cookies to give as a gift.
-Aside from the fact that they’re beautiful, they’re good and sturdy, remain great for dunking even when they have been around for a while and they aren’t overly sweet so are satisfying in a biscuit sort of way.
-Plus they’re impressive and that’s a nice touch in a homemade gift.
+Aside from the fact that they’re beautiful, they’re sturdy, are great for dunking (even when they have been around for a while), and they aren’t overly sweet so are satisfying in a biscuit sort of way.

 Don’t let the fact that you bake them three times scare you off.
 The dough is quick to mix up and the baking steps are simple.